A Comprehensive Guide to Understanding the Cost of Building a Website

 The time required to build a website will of course vary.
 If you’re in need of a fully responsive, e-commerce platform with your own integrated Customer Relationship Management system, interactive video, and a private online community; then that takes more time than creating a blog about cats.

 Time is one of the key factors that drive website costs.
-On average, you can expect 10 to 14 weeks from concept to design to development to testing to launch, provided there are no delays along the way.
+On average, you can expect 10 to 14 weeks from concept to design to development to QA software testing to launch, provided there are no delays along the way.
 However, that doesn’t mean if you call a developer or designer tomorrow that your website will take 12 weeks but it is a general rule of thumb.

 Tip: If something takes more than 3 months to build you are potentially building features that your visitors will not use.
 Start small and then add as your users tell you what they want and need.
 It is always easier to add later (tell your engineer up front what you are thinking about building in the future so they can plan) than to pay and build a bunch of stuff in Version 1 that no one ever uses.